Immigration and Civil Rights Feature

 Weinrich also recommends getting involved in community organizing that support immigrants.
 “There are so many organizations doing great things in communities across the country,” she says.
 “Contact your local and state senators, and encourage them to support immigration and civil rights reform.”

 Scripps College seeks support from alumnae, families, and friends.
 Gifts to the Immigration and Civil Rights Emergency Fund allow students to seek legal counsel and pay for court fees.
-Visit our giving page to make a difference today.
-The College also offers many resources for students and families affected by changes to the DACA program.
-For more information, visit the Dean of Students website.
+To make a gift today, click here.